 HTTP Policy to Allow Internal Users to Use the Public Web Server URL

-The example configuration contains an HTTP policy to allow the internal users to browse to the web server by its public domain name, such as www.example.com.
+Our configuration contains an HTTP policy to allow the internal users to browse to the web server by its public domain name, such as www.example.com.
 The HTTP policy handles traffic from the trusted network to the local web server.
 This policy includes the same static NAT action as in the HTTP-proxy-server policy.
 Because this policy handles only internal traffic, there is no need for deep packet inspection, so we use the HTTP packet filter policy instead of the HTTP-Proxy policy.

-To see the HTTP NAT policy for this example:
+To see the HTTP NAT policy:

 This policy includes: